JudiniLabs/cookbook/examples/API/whatsapp_chatbot/readme.md

 **Update Agent:**

-- `/updateAgent`: Update properties of a specific agent.
+- `/updateAgent`: Update properties of your actual agent.

-  Example: `/updateAgent agentId:123, property1:value1,property2:value2`
+  Example: property1:value1,property2:value2`

   _Important: Separate by commas the properties to change and only the values you want to change._